Stephanie Sanzo Shows Off Fit Figure In Sexy Coordinating Set

 “Thats right.
 Everything that happens is inherently good.
 Gratitude is the name of the game 🙂 thanks for the reminder.
 You have an incredible figure.
 Great work,” a second follower chimed in.

 “Wow, you look amazing.
-How old are you?,” another fan asked.
+How old are you?” another fan asked.

 “A body the gods would fight over,” one more added.

 Last month, The Inquisitr shared that the blond beauty dropped jaws in another hot look that was gym inspired.
-That time, she struck a pose on a trail, flaunting her rock hard figure in a pair of tight navy spandex as well as a long sleeve grey shirt.
+That time, she struck a pose on a trail, flaunting her rock-hard figure in a pair of tight navy spandex as well as a long sleeve gray shirt.